raspberrypilearning/getting-started-with-picamera/en/step_5.md

 ## How to control the Camera Module with Python code

-The Python `picamzero` library allows you to control your Camera Module and create amazing projects.
-Follow the instructions [here](https://raspberrypifoundation.github.io/picamera-zero/install
+The Python `picamzero` library allows you to control your Camera Module.

-) to install it.
+--- task ---
+- Open a terminal and type the following commands one at a time to install picamzero:

+--- code ---
+---
+language: linux
+line_numbers: false
+---
+sudo apt update
+sudo apt install python3-picamzero
+--- /code ---
+--- /task ---

 --- task ---
 - Open a Python 3 editor, such as **Thonny**: